satellite-image-deep-learning/techniques/README.md

 * [Small-Object Detection in Remote Sensing Images with End-to-End Edge-Enhanced GAN and Object Detector Network](https://paperswithcode.com/paper/small-object-detection-in-remote-sensing) -> enhanced super-resolution GAN (ESRGAN)
 * [pytorch-enhance](https://github.com/isaaccorley/pytorch-enhance) -> Library of Image Super-Resolution Models, Datasets, and Metrics for Benchmarking or Pretrained Use
 * [Multi-temporal Super-Resolution on Sentinel-2 Imagery](https://medium.com/sentinel-hub/multi-temporal-super-resolution-on-sentinel-2-imagery-6089c2b39ebc) using HighRes-Net, [repo](https://github.com/sentinel-hub/multi-temporal-super-resolution)
+* [image-super-resolution](https://github.com/idealo/image-super-resolution) -> Super-scale your images and run experiments with Residual Dense and Adversarial Networks.

 ## Image-to-image translation using GANS
 Generative Adversarial Networks, or GANS, can be used to translate images, e.g. from SAR to RGB.